b57-clouddevops/Daily-Notes/session-49.md

     4) RabbitMQ     ------->    AmazonMQ  ( Our application is not compatible with AmazonMQ : So, we stick to RabbitMQ on EC2 only )

+Instana supplied code for mongodb is designed to work without userName and password for the database.

+But in AWS, DB's won't entertain the authenticaiton without password ( RDS & MYSQL ) :
+    To mitigate this, we have taken help from the nodejs developer to make it work from DocumentDB ( a managed service on aws for MongoDB )

 Here is the strategy

     root-Module     ------->  terraform-databases